Raising funds to restore Dora House

 Dora House, our unique, Grade II listed headquarters on Old Brompton Road urgently needs restoration.
 With its rich artistic history and ornate architecture, Dora House is an important building.
 We are determined to save it.

-Our doors are now closed our doors until summer 2022 so that essential building work can be undertaken.
+Our doors are now closed our doors until late 2022 so that essential building work can be undertaken.
 We have worked hard to secure 75% of the funding required.
 We need to reach our fundraising target to ensure all necessary tasks can be completed.

 Secure the future of Dora House: help us find the final 25% of funding